yusefkarim/stm32f4-playground/README.md

   - [ ] Learn about UART
   - [ ] Learn about I2C
   - [ ] Learn about SPI
-  - [ ] Learn about ADC/DAC
   - [ ] Learn about DMA
+  - [ ] Learn about ADC
+  - [ ] Learn about DAC

-2. Make useful things via abstractions provided by HAL
+2. [ ] Make useful things via abstractions provided by HAL

-3. Explore concurrency with RTFM
+3. [ ] Explore concurrency with RTFM

-4. Explore concurreny using async/.await
+4. [ ] Explore concurreny using async/.await

-5. Explore atomic instructions and when they should be used over other primitives
+5. [ ] Explore atomic instructions and when they should be used over other primitives

-6. Contribute back to the Rust community
+6. [ ] Contribute back to the Rust community

-7. Explore Cortex-M4 specific use cases in DSP, cryptography, and distributed systems
+7. [ ] Explore Cortex-M4 specific use cases in DSP, cryptography, and distributed systems

 ## Resources: